-What is a Laser and how does it work?
+What is a laser and how does it work?

 The most commonly used veterinary surgical laser is the CO2 laser.
 The wavelength of the CO2 laser beam is absorbed by the water found in skin and other soft tissue, vaporizing the cells and thereby "cutting" the tissues.
 The surgeon can control the extent to which the laser beam is absorbed into the surrounding tissue, allowing extreme surgical precision.

-What are the benefits of laser surgery for my pet?
+What are the benefits of laser surgery?

 What surgeries can be performed with the laser?